Qumulo/auditlogs-elasticsearch/README.md

 * **Elasticsearch** to store and index the audit logs from Logstash
 * **Kibana** to visualize or report on the data from Elasticsearch

+## Installation Video

+Perhaps you would like to see a working implementation and a **Howto** video on installing this solution?
+If so, then jump over to **Youtube** and look at: https://youtu.be/8xnUFshNTNw

+The video is about 45 minutes long, but walks through the entire implementation from start to finish.
+It kind of proves the idea that you can install Elasticsearch and be indexing your Qumulo Audit Logs within 45 minutes.

 ## Prerequisites

 Several things have to happen before we can install the Elastic Stack and get the Qumulo Audit Logs